Elishakarki/techjar/README.md

 ## State Management
 The app uses the BLoC pattern for state management.
 Each feature has its own BLoC to handle state transitions:

-UserBloc: Manages the state of user data (loading, loaded, error).
 PostBloc: Manages the state of posts and comments data.